 Are you hiring?

-WORDLY Magazine is also for submissions to the ‘Discord’ edition!
+WORDLY Magazine is also for submissions to the ‘Euphoria’ edition!
 Head to Submission Guidelines to learn more.

 What are the roles within WORDLY?